 (Affiliate Disclosure: This post may contain affiliate links.
 As an Amazon Associate, this means that I will earn a small commission if you chose to purchase through my links.
 This is at no extra cost to you!)

-I remember the days when I thought from scratch cooking was for cooking experts.
-I just assumed I would always be one of the people who had to purchase pre-made everything from the grocery store.
+I remember the days when I thought making homemade biscuits was beyond me.
+I just assumed I would always be someone who had to purchase pre-made everything from the grocery store.

-The recipe I’m about to share makes delicious biscuits that can be used in a variety of ways.
+The recipe I’m about to share makes delicious, rustic drop biscuits that can be used in a variety of ways.
 It doesn’t require a lot of time or fancy kitchen equipment.
-What more could you ask for?

 What is a Drop Biscuit?